By Adam · 2026-05-30 · 6 min read

 1. Check domain availability

-2. Search the USPTO trademark database
+2. Search the trademark databases

 3. Check state business registrations